 Han Chinese represent about 92 percent of the total Chinese population.
 About two-thirds of the Han population speaks a variant of Mandarin as their native tongue.
 A significant part of the Han population is therefore bilingual.
 Under these circumstances the Common language is used as a second language for formal communication in government, media, and education.
-The primary mother tongue is used for the remaining occasions such as conversation at home, between friends and relatives, entertainment, etc.
+The mother tongue is used for less formal occasions such as conversation at home, between friends and relatives, entertainment, etc.

 All varieties of Chinese belong to the Sino-Tibetan family of languages.
 Members of the Sinitic family are typically tonal, meaning that different tones, or intonations, distinguish words that otherwise are pronounced identically.
 Chinese by origin is monosyllabic.
 The vocabulary of dialects more recent in the linguistic tree such are Mandarin tend to become more polysyllabic (compound words) as an adjustment to the loss of a number of sounds compared to ancient Chinese.